Brad Bird on ‘Incredibles 2’ and John Lasseter’s Redemption

 “Some ways it’s less difficult,” he says.
 “Some ways it’s more difficult.”

-Our time is winding down, so we end with the sprawling conversation with the inevitable question given all the celebrating of The Incredibles 2 that’s going on.
-Will there be an Incredibles 3?
+Our time is winding down, so we end the sprawling conversation with the inevitable question: Will there be an Incredibles 3?

-I venture that the expectation for another installment is probably more intense since we’ve been conditioned to superhero movies being sequelled to oblivion.
+I venture that the expectation for another installment is probably more intense now that we’ve been conditioned to seeing superhero movies sequelled into oblivion.
 “Yes,” he says, “which is exactly why I should do a musical that scares me right now instead.”